 The one basic rule of itemizing tax deductions for miscellaneous expenses is that any expenses must be necessary for the production of income.

 Using an online filing program is the easiest and fastest way to claim all credits and deductions, and it dramatically cuts down on filing mistakes.
-You can easily e-file with H&R Block .
-Their efile tax return online service is quick and simple, and you can have a tax professional review your return, if you choose.
+You can easily e-file with TurboTax.
+Their tax prep interview is quick and simple, and you can have a tax professional review your return, if you choose.
+Best of all, you can work on your return for free, and pay nothing until you file.

 Many people often think that expenses incurred in conjunction with financial transactions, home repair, etc. are allowable tax deductions.
-These people think "I'll just write it off!" far too many times while they are itemizing tax deductions.
+These people think "I'll just write it off!" far too many times while they working on their returns, without a care in the world.

 It's not that simple.
-The IRS strictly enforces it's rules for what are and are not allowable tax deductions, and if you try itemizing tax deductions for expenses cannot be legally claimed, you can find yourself in deep trouble.
+The IRS strictly enforces its rules for what are and are not allowable deductions, and if you try itemizing expenses that cannot be legally claimed, you can find yourself in deep trouble.

-Here are some common expenses that are often thought of as being allowable tax deductions, but are not:
+Here are some common expenses that are often thought of as being allowable tax deductions, but in fact are not:

 • Adoption expenses